whoyoua/OOComparison/README.md

-# OOComparison
+# OOLanguageComparsion
-My cool OO.

-This is where i will compare two OO languages.
+## This is the final project for CMP_SC 4330/7330

+OO Languages:
+* JAVA
+* Swift

+Team member:
+* Mohan Li